lxw8502/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-Lijun Wang is a graduate student of Computer Scinence at the University of Texas at Arlington.At the same time, he is also a graduate student of Software Engineering at Beijing University of Posts and Telecommunications.
+Lijun Wang is a graduate student of Computer Scinence at the University of Texas at Arlington.
+At the same time, he is also a graduate student of Software Engineering at Beijing University of Posts and Telecommunications.
 He had two internship experience in China.
-His research interests include Front-end development, Artificial Intellegi and Data Science.
+His research interests include Front-end development, Artificial Intelligence and Data Science.
 His programming language is JavaScript, Java, Python and C++.
+He believe "Cleverness is a gift, kindness is a choice".